c9s/AssetKit/README.md

   converted into PHP source.

-- When one asset is required from a web page, the asset can be quickly loaded through the AssetLoader, then the asset will be filtered, compiled to the front-end output.
-If the environment is production, the `AssetRenderer` would cache the url manifest for you, so you don't have to compile these assets everytime.
+- When one asset is required from a web page, the asset can be quickly loaded through the AssetLoader, then the asset will be filtered through the filters and compiled/squashed to the front-end output.
+If the environment is production, the `AssetRenderer` will cache the url manifest for you, so you don't have to compile these assets everytime.

 - In production mode, the asset compiler squashes the loaded asset files to the minified files.

-- In development mode, the asset compiler simply render the include paths for you.
+- In development mode, the asset compiler simply render the include paths.

-- You can define different required assets in each different page with a page id (target).
+- You may define different required assets in each different page with a page id (target).

   The page id (target) is also used for caching results.